Academic Year and Break Residence Information

 - 1227 Park St. (3 singles, 3 doubles)

-Campus houses are not handicap accessible and not air conditioned.
-Main Hall provides an elevator and air conditioned common areas, but the rooms are not air conditioned.
-Students with accessibility needs or a medical condition who require an accommodation must have documentation on file with the Residence Life Department.
+Campus houses are not fully (handicap) accessible and not air conditioned.
+Students with accessibility needs or a medical condition which requires an accommodation must have documentation on file with the disability resources office.
 The type of accommodation required must be clearly indicated on the Summer Residential Contract.
 Students in need of an accommodation will be assigned a room based on the accommodation required.

 Winter Break Residency Program